WildTurtle

-WildTurtle is the player with the second most played games in the LCS, behind only Bjergsen.
+WildTurtle is one of the players with the most games played in LCS.

 Early life

 WildTurtle used to play Defense of the Ancients, but transitioned to League of Legends to play with his friends.
 He returned to the game at the end of 9th grade after a one-year hiatus.

 Career

 During Season 1 of League of Legends (2010–2011), WildTurtle played for Forty Bus Gaming and Kill Steal Gaming.
 He played for Monomaniac eSports prior to IPL (IGN Pro League) Season 4.
-He left the team around 2 weeks before the tournament due to internet access issues which prevented him from practicing enough.

 2012

 Wildturtle was a substitute for Team Legion at the IPL Face Off: San Francisco Showdown on August 11 and 12 and played against Team WE.
 Later in the month, he played for Counter Logic Gaming Black at the MLG (Major League Gaming) Summer Championship, replacing Austin "LiNk" Shin as their mid-laner.
 They lost 0–2 to Team Dignitas in the second round of the tournament.

 On October 20 Orbit Gaming announced that they were replacing their Attack Damage Carry (ADC) Nientohsoh with WildTurtle.
 Nientohsoh would move to the mid position, replacing nubbypoohbear who had left the team.
 The team left the organization on November 1, stating that some prize money was stolen and that equipment was never given to them.
 They renamed to Reddit Nation, and attended the Lone Star Clash 2 event.
 After the tournament Quantic Gaming announced that they had acquired the team.

 On December 4, Quantic Gaming disbanded.
 Sources stated that investors withdrew funding without notifying the organization.
 The team was released on December 12 and renamed to the placeholder name NomNom.
 They finished in the top three at the Season 3 North American MLG Online Qualifiers and secured a spot to the offline qualifier for the League of Legends Championship Series (LCS).